-There are several advantages to buying a "mobile home" instead of a traditional stick-built house, but there are also disadvantages.
-Before you decide to buy a mobile home, weigh the pros and cons to make certain your decision is consistent with both your financial and housing goals.
+There are several advantages to buying a "mobile home" instead of buying a traditional, "stick-built" house, but there are also disadvantages.
+Before you decide to buy a mobile home, let's weigh the pros and cons to make certain your decision is consistent with both your financial and housing goals.

 Mobile homes, also known as "manufactured homes," are built in a factory and placed on a trailer chassis to allow them to be moved.
 Mobile homes are sometimes placed in a mobile home park or on leased land.
 In these cases, the owner rents a space or leases land, but owns the mobile home itself.

 Alternatively, mobile home owners can place mobile homes on land they own or are buying under contract.

 One advantage that mobile homes offer is that they're often a lower-cost option to having a stick-built home custom built for you.
 In this regard, mobile homes can make homeownership easier to achieve.
 And since mobile homes usually cost less per square foot than stick-built homes, you can get more space for your money.